SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 REPP is data format agnostic, the client uses agent-driven content negotiation.
 Allowing the client to select from a set of representation media types supported by the server, such as XML, JSON [@!RFC8259] or [@!YAML].

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT","SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

 # Terminology

 In this document the following terminology is used.